From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

 For tutors: the tutor registration involves more steps:

-- 2 step is to describe their educational background.
+Step 2: describe their educational background.
 Additionally, the subjects that they are going to teach.
 Plus, a few words about their experience and expertise to attract more users.

 Tutors and users should always be able to update their profile information.